vuejs/docs/src/guide/transitions-enterleave.md

 <common-codepen-snippet title="Transition Modes Flip Cards" slug="76e344bf057bd58b5936bba260b787a8" :editable="false" />

+It's actually two elements transitioning between each other, but since the beginning and end states are scaling the same: horizontally to 0, it appears like one fluid movement.
+This type of sleight-of-hand can be very useful for realistic UI micro-interactions!

 ## Transitioning Between Components

 Transitioning between components is even simpler - we don't even need the `key` attribute.
 Instead, we wrap a [dynamic component](component-basics.html#dynamic-components):